 So how do you make a solo travel pleasant?
 Well, first of all – traveling on your own has many advantages.
 Here is my personal top 5:

 Solo Travel – Traveling on your own terms

 Solo travel is all about you!
 You plan it, think of every detail just how you like it.
-Ever dreamed of visiting that cool place in Rome?
+Do you want to Visit Pig Island or that cool place in Rome?
 No problem!
 Do you like that cute cafe down the street?
 Go ahead.
 No need to discuss, feel upset or even fight over where to go.
 Just simply do what you like!
 It’s such a freedom!
 And the best of all – you get to keep your friends at home.
 Meaning you won’t come back in a fight mode, but rather get to spend some quality time telling everything about your little adventure.

 Many times there were difficulties when choosing an ideal itinerary.
 I’m not the kind of person who enjoys beach holidays.
 Sure, the beach is fine to have a quick swim or stretch for 10 minutes.
 But anything else is just plain boring.
 So quite often there was a hard time combining my culture drive with my travel companion’s beach drive.
 It just doesn’t work very well.
 Someone is going to be suffering in the end.

 Another aspect to traveling with a friend are different sleep routines.
 Sometimes it may work out, but usually it doesn’t.
 I’m a early bird and like to start my day with the first sunlight.
 The whole world is out there waiting to be explored.
 Why waste the time?
 This is where I have experienced frustrating results – some people enjoy sleeping in.
 It’s a holiday after all!
 So that is another good reason for solo travel.
 If you will be travelling to the Cayman Islands, you may click the link to view the list of available activities you can enjoy.